ishrat1102/Multi__user_role_based_login_system/README.md

-This is a simple multiuser role login system done with html,css ,php procedural and mysql.
+This is a simple multiuser role login system for admins and users done with html,css ,php procedural and mysql.

+There is password changing option .

 There is proper authentication by using session .